oshaughnessy/cdk-sam-lambda-rest/README.md

 [Pytest](https://pytest.org/) is used for some simple unit testing of the Lambda code.

-[Goss](https://goss.rocks/) is used for deployment validation -- useful for local and AWS deployments.
+[Goss](https://goss.rocks/) is used for deployment validation -- useful for local and AWS deployments. &#57360; Goss Rocks!

-[Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) are used to manage Python on the Mac
+[Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) are used to manage Python on the Mac.

 [Docker](https://docs.docker.com/get-docker/) enables SAM to run local containers with your Lambda.

+[aws-vault](https://github.com/99designs/aws-vault) for AWS credential management with good MFA support.

 ## Getting started